-Kindergarten in this old timer’s generation was a lot different than it is now.
+Kindergarten in this old timer’s generation was a lot different from what it is now.
 Classes were half days, we mostly played games and sang songs, and we were introduced to the awesomeness that was The Letter People reading series.
 Those songs were great, Mr. J’s (The Jumbled Junkman) was my favourite.
 There were no bullies, everyone got along with each other and it’s the only time in my life as a student when I can honestly say that I was happy.
 Nostalgia aside, there was one pivotal moment that came as a kindergartner that led to years of anxiety, and it involved Fire Prevention Week.

 When I was a child, I attended a four-room schoolhouse and my mother was a teacher in the same building.
 The school itself was a dilapidated mess with bats in the upper floors and massive hornet nests in the windows.
 The bathrooms were in the mould encrusted basement and the preschool in the cellar was infested with ants, hornets or mice depending on the season.
 I actually attended a different preschool because of that, but that’s another story.
 The building itself was abandoned and the kindergarten classes moved to the elementary school in the mid-1990s.
 It was torn down in the early 2000s to build the town’s Parks and Rec building, but some say you can still hear the rats shrieking in the night, haunting the grounds beside Fuller Field…